 Because of this, your child’s peers may think your child is uninterested or even unkind.

-If these behaviors are extreme enough your child’s peers might begin to avoid them, and in that case they have fewer opportunities to practice their social skills.
+If these behaviors are extreme enough, your child’s peers might begin to avoid them, which results in fewer opportunities for your child to practice their social skills.

 This could lead to social interactions becoming increasingly “charged” and negative, worsening some of their ADHD symptoms in the process.